 I love my Cuisinart Griddler.
 It’s the perfect kitchen appliance.
 I use it to make paninis, hashbrowns, waffles, burgers, eggs… just about anything.
 My favorite use for it has to be making sandwiches, like this toasted Italian sandwich.
 The bread gets nice and toasted on the outside, giving me that perfect crunchy bite.
 The mozzarella cheese gets nice and melted.
 Top that off with great Italian cold cuts, homemade sun-dried tomatoes and pesto, and I’ve got the perfect lunch.

-My favorite bread for sandwiches is hands-down, ciabatta.
+My favorite bread for these toasted Italian sandwiches is hands-down, ciabatta.
 It has those great airy pockets in it (it reminds me a bit of English muffins, my other favorite bread).
 It gets fantastically crunchy while still being soft in the middle, like the perfect pizza crust.
 I like to serve my sandwiches with my quick-fix Italian salad (made without adding meat).

 To spice this baked Italian sub pizza up, use hot banana peppers, spicy salami and maybe toss a few jalapeno slices on there to boot.
 Oh, and a good bit of dried red pepper flake ain’t gonna hurt either.

 I highly recommend that you shred or grate your own cheese at home.
 Don’t buy the pre-shredded or pre-grated stuff.
 It has stuff added to it to keep it from sticking together.
 That ‘stuff’ affects how the cheese melts.
 Shred it yourself and use the good stuff.